stephenlauck/chef-services/README.md

 ## Objectives
 - This suite is for people that want a full set of Commercial products for Chef.
+- This installs:
+-- Chef Server,
+-- Chef Supermarket
-- This installs Chef Server, Chef Automate (Workflow, Visibility and Compliance)
+-- Chef Automate (Workflow, Visibility and Compliance)

 ## Product Maturity
 - This in active test on some large customer sites.